How to Get Daily Fintech News as a Product Manager — Regulation, Rivals and Rounds in One Email

 Step 1 Open morningmail.ai

-The prompt is opinionated, and that's the point: the top three stories shaping the field today, written for someone already in the industry, with the trade publication or government source cited directly.
-Run it as-is for a week, then sharpen it around your product — for example: "My product is a B2B payments app under an EMI licence in Germany.
+Run it as-is for a week, then sharpen it around your product.
+Click the Assignment and rewrite it in your own words — for example: "My product is a B2B payments app under an EMI licence in Germany.
 Prioritise PSD3 and MiCA, BaaS provider news, and launches by Adyen, Stripe or local neobanks; funding only above Series B in Europe."
+The tweaks sitting under the field append a line each if you're in a hurry — "+ name sources" and "+ go deeper" earn their place in a regulation-heavy beat.

 Get more out of your brief